gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   It is an error to use ``SCTP_{FUTURE|CURRENT|ALL}_ASSOC``.

 ``sds_dropped_unprotected``:
-: The number of of unprotected packets received for this SCTP endpoint after protection was enforced.
+: The number of unprotected packets received for this SCTP endpoint after protection was enforced.

 ``sds_aead_failures``:
-: The number of of AEAD failures when processing received DTLS chunks.
+: The number of AEAD failures when processing received DTLS chunks.

+``sds_recv_protected``:
+: The number of DTLS chunks successfully processed.

+``sds_sent_protected``:
+: The number of DTLS chunks sent.

 ### Get or Set the Replay Protection Window Size (``SCTP_DTLS_REPLAY_WINDOW``)